|What is pyoderma? Causes Symptoms Treatment|

-- Oral antibiotics which will usually run for 3-4 weeks.
+- Oral antibiotics will usually run for 3-4 weeks.

 - Topical antibiotics or antibiotic shampoos may also be necessary to help soften the crusts and treat the infection.

 Treating underlying causes:

 - Allergies – Avoidance of the allergen, if possible.
 Cats with food allergies will need to go on a hypoallergenic diet.

 - Malassezia – Medicated antiseborrheic shampoos every three days until the condition is under control.

 - Hypothyroidism – Synthetic hormones to replace those not being made by the thyroid gland.

 - Cushing’s syndrome – Surgical removal of the adrenal gland if a tumour is involved, or gradual withdrawal of corticosteroids if they are to blame.

 - Feline acne – Keep the area clean with topical medications or witch hazel (for mild acne) and switch to glass or metal bowls.